askn37/UPDI4AVR-USB/README_en.md

 For detailed pinout/signal assignments, see [<configuration.h>](src/configuration.h).

+## High-Voltage control

+We are currently planning to address this issue.
+It will be necessary to attach a dedicated control circuit externally.
+Technically, this has already been achieved in the previous model [UPDI4AVR](https://askn37.github.io/product/UPDI4AVR/), but with each new addition to the family, the specifications change and increase, making the design even more difficult than before.

 ## Build and installation

 By installing the SDK at the following link into the Arduino IDE, you can easily build and install for all AVR-DU family chips, including bare metal chips.